CN-TU/ntarc-spec/docs/evaluation.rst

 (*string*) It identifies the type of evaluation method.
 Please, consider carefully the following default labels (values):

 * ``"external"``
+  the evaluation depends on labels or some other form of external ground truth.
 * ``"internal"``
+  the evaluation does not depend on any ground truth (e.g. silhouette coefficient).
 * ``"external_and_internal"``
+  both external and internal.
 * ``"nest"``

+.. todo:: what exactly is nest in this context?

 Example: